lordmulder/Launch5j/README.md

 }
 ```

+## The JAR file name

+Be aware that the same problem of “mangled” Unicode characters applies when the path of the JAR file is passed to the Java executable.
+In other words, the Java runtime *fails* to execute any JAR files whose path &ndash; file name or directory name anywhere in the path &ndash; contains any Unicode characters that cannot be represented in the computer's *local* ANSI codepage!
+Unfortunately, we can **not** encode the path of the JAR file as we do with the other command-line arguments, because the Jave executable requires the path of the JAR file to be passed in a non-encoded form.

+Therefore, it is recommended to ***only*** use ASCII characters in the name of your JAR file and in the “install” path !!!

 # Build instructions

 In order to build Launch5j from the sources, it is recommended to use the [*GNU C Compiler* (GCC)](https://gcc.gnu.org/) for Windows, as provided by the [*Mingw-w64*](http://mingw-w64.org/) project.
 Other C compilers may work, but are **not** officially supported.